Customer Story

 Continuous Agentic Validation Reveals Systemic Exposure

-Agentic PTaaS was introduced to take what pentesters found and answer the next question: how far does this pattern extend?
-The original findings defined the attack methodology.
+Agentic PTaaS was introduced to determine whether the confirmed vulnerability class extended beyond the initially identified endpoints.
+The confirmed presence of SQL injection informed focused validation of similar input-handling patterns across the application.
 Agentic reconnaissance was initiated to identify all related and similarly designed query paths throughout the application, exploit them to test for the absence of prevention controls, and validate their reproducibility and business impact.

 In doing this, it identified 13 additional validated SQL injection vulnerabilities across related query paths that were outside the time-bound focus of the original engagement.